SoftFever/OrcaSlicer/README.markdown

         --randomize-start   Randomize starting point across layers (default: yes) --avoid-crossing-perimeters Optimize travel moves so that no perimeters are crossed (default: no) --external-perimeters-first Reverse perimeter order. (default: no)
+        --spiral-vase       Experimental option to raise Z gradually when printing single-walled vases (default: no)
         --only-retract-when-crossing-perimeters
                             Disable retraction when travelling between infill paths inside the same island.
                             (default: yes)